 Many workers, especially African Americans, migrated to northern cities to take jobs in war industries.
 Blacks migrating north had begun as a trickle in the 1890s, but greatly accelerated during the war.
-In the 1920s, that migration became a flood as blacks were repelled by their treatment in the South and were attracted by better-paying jobs in the North.
+In the 1920s,

 DID YOU KNOW?
 Bernard Baruch (below) purchased several old rice plantations on Waccamaw Neck in Georgetown County in the early 1900s and combined them into the 17,000-acre Hobcaw Barony.
 It became a hunting preserve and place of relaxation for the rich and powerful of the first half of the twentieth century.
 Among Baruch's guests were Franklin Roosevelt and Winston Churchill.